Seasonal Home Maintenance Checklist for Avon, Indiana Residents

 Fall: Prepare for Cold Weather

-Autumn in Avon, Indiana, is a critical time to prepare your home for winter.
+Autumn in Avon is a critical time to prepare your home for winter.
 Start by sealing gaps around doors and windows to prevent drafts and conserve heat.
 Inspect insulation in attics and crawl spaces, and weatherstrip where necessary.
 Have your furnace serviced by a licensed technician, and replace filters to ensure peak efficiency.
 Drain and store garden hoses, shut off exterior faucets, and winterize irrigation systems to prevent pipe bursts.

 Fall: Check Safety Equipment

 Fall is also a smart time to test and replace batteries in smoke detectors and carbon monoxide alarms.
 Make sure fire extinguishers are fully charged and easily accessible.
-Review your emergency preparedness kit and restock essential items like flashlights, batteries, and bottled water.
+Review your emergency preparedness kit and restock essentials like flashlights, batteries, and bottled water.
 Avon homeowners with fireplaces should schedule a chimney inspection and cleaning before the first fire of the season.

 Fall: Inspect Trees and Roofing

 Before winter snow and ice arrive, examine trees around your property for dead limbs or overhanging branches.
-In Avon’s residential areas, strong winds and ice accumulation can cause tree limbs to fall on homes, power lines, or vehicles.
+In Avon's residential areas, strong winds and ice accumulation can cause tree limbs to fall on homes, power lines, or vehicles.
 Trim any hazardous limbs, and clear leaves from gutters to avoid blockages.
-Conduct a final roof check, and if you’ve noticed recurring leaks or shingle issues, schedule repairs before winter weather sets in.
+Conduct a final roof check, and if you have noticed recurring leaks or shingle issues, schedule repairs before winter weather sets in.

 Winter: Protect Plumbing and Heating